-6.1 PMCI stack
+62 6.1 PMCI stack

-Figure 2 - SPDM over MCTP shows the relationship among SPDM messages and other messages that use MCTP.
+63 Figure 2 - SPDM over MCTP shows the relationship among SPDM messages and other messages that use MCTP.
 Messages that the SPDM specification defines use MCTP message type 5, and might be used in conjunction with other MCTP message types.
 Messages that provide authentication support use MCTP message type 5.
 MCTP message type 6 is used in conjunction with other MCTP message types to enable Secured Messages.

-Figure 2 - SPDM over MCTP
+64 Figure 2 - SPDM over MCTP

-- For details on the relationships among PMCI specifications, see the Platform Management Components Intercommunication (PMCI) Architecture White Paper (DSP2015). - Figure 3 SPDM security stack shows the relationship among the security related specifications produced by the PMCI Working Group, and the relationships to other specifications produced by the PMCI Working Group.

-66 Figure 3 - SPDM security stack
+- 66 For details on the relationships among PMCI specifications, see the Platform Management Components Intercommunication (PMCI) Architecture White Paper (DSP2015). - 67 Figure 3 SPDM security stack shows the relationship among the security related specifications produced by the PMCI Working Group, and the relationships to other specifications produced by the PMCI Working Group. - 68 Figure 3 SPDM security stack

-- The Security Protocol and Data Model Specification (DSP0274) defines the contents of the messages, supported exchanges, and requirements. - The Security Protocol and Data Model (SPDM) over MCTP Binding Specification (DSP0275) defines the method for transporting SPDM messages over an MCTP transport. - 70 The Secured Messages using SPDM over MCTP Binding Specification (DSP0276) binds Secured Messages using SPDM specification (DSP0277) to the MCTP transport. - 71 The Secured Messages using SPDM Specification (DSP0277) defines the methodology that various PMCI transports can use to communicate various application data securely by utilizing SPDM.
+- The Security Protocol and Data Model Specification (DSP0274) defines the contents of the messages, supported 70 exchanges, and requirements. - 71 The Security Protocol and Data Model (SPDM) over MCTP Binding Specification (DSP0275) defines the method for transporting SPDM messages over an MCTP transport. - The Secured Messages using SPDM over MCTP Binding Specification (DSP0276) binds Secured Messages using 72 SPDM specification (DSP0277) to the MCTP transport. - The Secured Messages using SPDM Specification (DSP0277) defines the methodology that various PMCI transports 73 can use to communicate various application data securely by utilizing SPDM.

-6.2 Other bindings
+74 6.2 Other bindings

-- Other standards bodies can create binding specifications that enable SPDM on transports other than those defined by DMTF.
-While many of the concepts in this white paper might apply to those implementations, the details of non-DMTF SPDM bindings are beyond the scope of this white paper. - 74 For more information related to other binding specifications, see Partner implementations.
+- Other standards bodies can create binding specifications that enable SPDM on transports other than those defined 75 by DMTF.
+While many of the concepts in this white paper might apply to those implementations, the details of non-DMTF SPDM bindings are beyond the scope of this white paper. - For more information related to other binding specifications, see Partner implementations.
+76

-75 7 SPDM trusted computing base
+77 7 SPDM trusted computing base

-The SPDM protocol provides authentication of devices and attestation of firmware running on a device.
+78 The SPDM protocol provides authentication of devices and attestation of firmware running on a device (including firmware configuration).
 This means that the SPDM software stack becomes a part of the trusted computing base (TCB) for a device and a verifier, and the code must be implicitly trusted.
 As is typical of any TCB, a compromise in the TCB is undetectable and the trustworthiness of attestation reports are only as trustworthy as the TCB.
 There is no mechanism prescribed by the SPDM specification for protection, detection and recovery of the TCB.
 To provide higher security assurances around the TCB, device manufacturers and implementers can use methods outside the specification to protect, detect, and recover the TCB.

-77 8 Certificates
+8 Certificates

-If a Responder supports the certificate-related SPDM_GET_DIGESTS , GET_CERTIFICATE , and CHALLENGE requests, the Responder must be provisioned with at least one certificate chain.
-If a Responder only supports the GET_MEASUREMENTS request, but cannot perform signature generation, it does not require a certificate chain or need to follow the guidance in the rest of this clause.
+80 If a Responder supports the certificate-related SPDM GET\DIGESTS, GET\CERTIFICATE, and CHALLENGE requests, the Responder must be provisioned with at least one certificate chain.
+If a Responder only supports the GET\MEASUREMENTS request, but cannot perform signature generation, it does not require a certificate chain or need to follow the guidance in the rest of this clause.
 A less capable component might be implemented in such a manner so that it does not require as much processing power or because such an implementation is conformant to the component's requirements.
 Whether a Requester accepts such a component is dependent on the Requester's security policy.

-79 8.1 Background on certificates
+81 8.1 Background on certificates